 Help children process the devastation of a natural disaster.
 Help them feel safe.
-Use the resources the Unitarian Universalist Association (UUA) gathered to help families respond to the December 14, 2012, shooting in Newtown, CT.
+Use the resources offered on uua.org.

 - Through local chapters, the American Red Cross trains and engages volunteers in disaster preparedness and prevention work as well as direct relief.